grepmonkey/RepData_PeerAssessment1/PA1_template.md

 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-Using the mean for that 5-minute interval.
+Using the mean for that 5-minute interval:

 ```r